marrobi/PartsUnlimitedMRP/docs/HOL_Docker/README.md

 ###  Step 3 : Dockerfile for the web server using Tomcat ###

-We will create a third empty folder, create an empty file named Dockerfile and paste this 5 command lines in it.
+We will create a third empty folder called Clients, create an empty file named Dockerfile and paste this 5 command lines in it.

 - We will use the official tomcat 7 running on JRE-8 image from the Docker Hub, we will use as first instruction : `FROM tomcat:7-jre8`
 - Next, we can specify a maintainer using the command : `MAINTAINER YouEmailAddress`